spacecatpixel/lokidocs/docs/Wallets/CliWallet/WalletCommands.md

-title: Loki Documentation | Loki's Cryptonote Mining Overview
+title: Loki Documentation | Loki and Monero CLI Command Guide
-description: The Loki cryptocurrency can be mined through the RandomXL hashing algorithm.
-Cryptocurrency Mining is the process of extracting Cryptocurrencies for securing and verifying transactions made on the blockchain.
+description: The Loki CLI wallet is a wallet first developed by Monero.
+Loki has added additional commands ontop of the monero-wallet-cli and this document goes through all the Loki and Monero CLI commands available within the loki-wallet-cli.

 # Loki CLI Guide